Data Processing Agreement¶

 | Stripe | Payment processing | Billing data | United States |

 The Controller authorizes the use of the sub-processors listed above.
-Thalian will notify the Controller of any intended changes to sub-processors, giving the Controller the opportunity to object.
+Thalian will notify the Controller of any intended changes to sub-processors (additions or replacements) with at least 14 days' advance notice before the change takes effect, giving the Controller the opportunity to object.
+The complete sub-processor registry is maintained at policies/sub-processors.md.

 6. Security Measures¶